XarkLabs/Xosera/REFERENCE.md

 The blitter provides two bits of status information that can be read from the XM register `XM_SYS_CTRL`.

-- `BLIT_BUSY` set when blitter is busy with an operation (or has an operaion queued).
-Use this bit to check if blitter has completed all operations.
 - `BLIT_FULL` set when the blitter queue is full and it cannot accept new operations.
 The blitter supports one blit operation in progress and one queued in registers.
-Use this bit to check if the blitter is ready to have a new operation stored into its registers (so it can stay busy, without idle pauses while a new operation is setup).
+Before writing to any blitter register, check this bit to know if the blitter is ready to have a new values stored into its registers (so it can keep busy, without idle gaps between operations).
+- `BLIT_BUSY` set when blitter is busy with an operation (or has an operaion queued).
+Use this bit to check if blitter has finished with all operations (e.g., before using the result).

 The biltter will also generate an Xosera interrupt with interrupt source #1 each time each blit operation is completed (which will be masked unless interrupt source #1 mask bit is set in `XM_SYS_CTRL`).